trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   scoped finalizer slice. `Effect.runPromise` increased because the new tests and legacy service initialization logs run Effects at compatibility boundaries.
+- The client streaming facade slice did not change signal counts.
+It centralized the legacy streaming `{ response, complete, error }` envelope decode in `trustgraph-socket.ts`, uses Schema plus `effect/Predicate` property narrowing for streaming payload reads, and leaves service-specific legacy completion markers only where they preserve public callback behavior.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.